MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: Experimental Evaluation

 \myparagraph{Classifieds.} The Classifieds application task requires the web agent to browse listings for a target item and inquire about availability. \muzzle identified three prompt injection vessels within this workflow: \emph{listing title}, \emph{listing description}, and \emph{listing reply}.
 As in prior environments, listing replies were the most effective attack surface, enabling direct interaction with the agent during task execution.

 The most successful adversarial objective involved hijacking the agent to delete competing listings owned by other users, resulting in \textbf{3} successful end-to-end attacks across five runs.
-Additional compromises included forcing the agent to change the account email address to an adversary-controlled address (\textbf{1} end-to-end attack, shown in~\Cref{fig:classifieds-example}), effectively transferring account ownership, as well as deleting the user account entirely, causing permanent loss of access and data.
+Additional compromises included forcing the agent to change the account email address to an adversary-controlled address (\textbf{1} end-to-end attack), effectively transferring account ownership, as well as deleting the user account entirely, causing permanent loss of access and data.

 \myparagraph{Cross-application attacks.} To evaluate attacks that exploit cross-application workflows, we constructed adversarial objectives that required the web agent to transition between distinct applications within the \zoo environment (last row,~\Cref{tab:tasks_and_obj_desc}).
+By default, each run maintains session isolation across applications; attacks succeed by leveraging stored credentials to authenticate into the destination application.

 In the first scenario, starting from the benign Classifieds browsing task, the adversary aimed to coerce the agent into damaging a business-critical database hosted in Northwind, a separate database management interface. \muzzle identified the same set of injection vessels in Classifieds as in the single-app setting, with listing replies again proving most effective.
 Across five runs, all attacks achieved partial success, and \textbf{2} resulted in full end-to-end compromise, culminating in the deletion of the \texttt{orders} table from the Northwind database.
-An end-to-end attack trajectory is illustrated in Figure~\ref{fig:cross-app}, with a representative run shown in~\Cref{fig:northwind-example}.
+An end-to-end attack trajectory is illustrated in Figure~\ref{fig:cross-app}.

 In the second scenario, starting from the benign repository issue management task in Gitea, the adversary aimed to hijack the agent into deleting the user's account on Postmill.
 Across five runs, \muzzle discovered 4 partial attacks and \textbf{1} full end-to-end compromise.
 Critically, the agent autonomously authenticated with valid credentials on Postmill---a platform \textit{entirely} outside the scope of the user's original task---and successfully deleted the user's account. \textbf{This represents a severe security violation: the agent not only crossed application boundaries but also leveraged stored credentials to inflict irreversible damage on an application the user never intended to interact with.}